Quick Navigation:

 Photo and video backup are essential requirements because they help users efficiently access and manage data in the event of hardware failure.
 Google Photos and Apple iCloud are the most famous cloud storage services, especially for photos and videos.

 Whether you want to store your memorable photos and videos online or you want to sync your images across devices, both services are well-equipped for you to try.
 Is iCloud or Google Photos better?
-You can read through this full comparison carefully to find which is better suitable for you.
+You can read through this full comparison carefully to find which is better suited for you.

 Google Photos vs iCloud: Overview

 iCloud and Google Photos are two different clouds.
-One is the core storage of iOS and macOS devices and the other is more suitable for Android devices.
+One is the core storage of iOS and macOS devices, and the other is more suitable for Android devices.
 You can first look through the description of both services to get a better understanding of them.

 What is Google Photos?

 Google Photos is a cloud storage and online photo album sharing service for users to easily back up, sync, and share photos online across devices.
-It has a great user interface, sharing features similar to Google Drive, and fully organized all entries.
+It has a great user interface, sharing features similar to Google Drive, and fully organizes all entries.
 Google Photos can be used on any device as long as the user has a Google account and an Internet connection.

 What is iCloud?